edoardoc/BoggleWordChecker/README.md

 # BoggleWordChecker
-my first atempt to the boggle
+my first atempt at the boggle

 Write a function that determines whether a string is a valid guess in a Boggle board, as per the rules of Boggle.
 A Boggle board is a 2D array of individual characters, e.g.: